charlespascoe/typed-validation/README.md

 [![npm](https://img.shields.io/npm/l/typed-validation.svg)](https://www.npmjs.com/package/typed-validation)

 # Strongly-Typed Validators for TypeScript

-*(Formerly `validate-interface`)*
+In TypeScript, `JSON.parse` returns type `any`, which isn't useful if you want type safety - if you're using TypeScript, you probably do.

-Build strongly-typed validators that TypeScript can understand, so that TypeScript can validate that your validator is correct.
+`typed-validation` lets you build build validators that TypeScript can understand, meaning that TypeScript can check that your validator aligns with the type it's supposed to be validating - no need to force types using [type assertion](https://basarat.gitbooks.io/typescript/docs/types/type-assertion.html)!

 ## Installation ##